-- 1. The Judicial Committee will consist of 3-5 members and shall be composed of at least one (1) representative from every area.
-One of the: three (3) students appointed by the Student Government Association, two (2) faculty members appointed by the Faculty Senate, and two staff members appointed by the Staff Council. - 2.
+- 1. The Student-Faculty-Staff Disciplinary Committee shall be composed of five students appointed by the Student Government Association, two faculty members appointed by the Faculty Senate, and two staff members appointed by the Staff Council. - 2.
 There will be five alternates; three appointed by the Student Government Association, one appointed by the Faculty Senate, and one appointed by the Staff Council.

-- 3. Faculty and Staff Committee members and alternates shall serve two (2) year terms.
+- Faculty and Staff Committee members and alternates shall serve two (2) year terms.
 Student Committee members and alternates shall serve one (1) year terms.
 Committee members and alternates may be appointed to serve consecutive terms. - 3.
-The quorum shall consist of 3-5 persons, at least three of which shall be (1) student and (2) shall be faculty and staff.
+A quorum shall consist of five persons, at least three of which shall be students and one shall be faculty or staff.
 If quorum is not met and at least three people are present with one being a student, the student/respondent can request that the Hearing proceed with those in attendance. - 4.
-The Office of Student Conduct and Judicial Affairs may remove a committee member for justifiable cause. - 5.
-If a committee member resigns, cannot serve, or is removed from office, the Office of Student Conduct and Judicial Affairs will select one of the alternates to fill the vacancy.
+The chair will be selected by the Office of the Vice President for Student Services/Dean of Students to serve for an academic year.
+If the chair is unable to attend a Hearing, the Office of the Vice President for Student Services/Dean of Students shall appoint an interim chair for that Hearing. - 5.
+The Office of the Vice President for Student Services/Dean of Students may remove a committee member for justifiable cause. - 6.
+If a committee member resigns, cannot serve, or is removed from office, the Office of the Vice President for Student Services/Dean of Students will select one of the alternates to fill the vacancy.